TheMesocarp/aika/README.md

 # aika
 An attempt at a high-performance Discrete Event Simulator (DES), built in Rust!

+> Work In Progress, Do Not Use Yet

 ## what for?

 This is an agent-based discrete event simulator, where each simulation houses agents on a single-threaded `World`, which can all be managed and housed by a `Universe`.
 This can be used for anything from simple Monte Carlo simulations, to real-time sensor processing, and even IoT device coordination.
 See `/examples/` for more details.